IntentArchitect/Docs/articles/whats-new/2023/11/index.md

 - Intent.Entities.BasicAuditing 1.0.2

-### Account Controller improvements

-The Account Controller's refresh token endpoint has been improved in the following ways to be more inline with [Microsoft's identity management API introduced with .NET 8](https://devblogs.microsoft.com/dotnet/whats-new-with-identity-in-dotnet-8/):

-- The `RefreshToken` token endpoint has had its name changed to `Refresh`, verb changed from `GET` to `POST` and the `RefreshToken` is now to be supplied in the body of the request.
-- The access token is no longer supplied in the body or query string and the endpoint is instead decorated with an `[Authorized]` attribute meaning that, as usual for secured endpoints, the access token will now need to supplied in the header.
-- When using the refresh token endpoint, the returned access token now has its claims updated with the latest for the user.

-Available from:

-- Intent.AspNetCore.Identity.AccountController 3.0.0

-### Removed dependency on `git` executable for Software Factory statistics

-During Software Factory execution, statistics of how many lines are managed and have been added or removed by the Software Factory are calculated and are visible on the "Changes" view.

-Previously this was achieved using the Git executable, however, if Git was not available in a computer's path during Software Factory execution this would cause warnings and prevent statistics from being calculated.
-Furthermore, as calculating diffs for many files considerably increased the Software Factory execution time, it would be skipped if there were more than 50 files requiring changes.

-In the latest version of Intent Architect, an in process diff algorithm is now used which removes the need for Git to be available and it also makes the diff calculations practically instant allowing statistics to always be calculated regardless of the number of changes.

-Available from:

-- Intent Architect 4.1.0-beta

 ### IApplicationDbContext interface

 It is now possible to enable generation of an `IApplicationDbContext` interface for use in an application's "Application" layer to allow access to Entity Framework's `DbSet`s.
 See the module [documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.EntityFrameworkCore/README.md#database-settings---generate-dbcontext-interface) for more information.